checkly/docs.checklyhq.com/site/content/learn/playwright/basics/taking-screenshots.md

 Screenshots can be fed to image comparison libraries, such as [Resemble.js](https://github.com/rsmbl/Resemble.js), [pixelmatch](https://github.com/mapbox/pixelmatch), [Rembrandt.js](http://rembrandtjs.com/) or others in order to determine whether our latest sets of screenshots contains significant differences when measured against a baseline.

-Some libraries, like [Differencify](https://github.com/NimaSoroush/differencify) and [jest-puppeteer-docker](https://github.com/gidztech/jest-puppeteer-docker), already combine Puppeteer with visual comparison libraries while exposing higher-level config to the user.

 ## Further reading
-1. Official documentation for taking screenshots with [Playwright](https://playwright.dev/docs/verification?_highlight=screenshot#screenshots) and [Puppeteer](https://pptr.dev/#?product=Puppeteer&version=v5.5.0&show=api-pagescreenshotoptions)
+1. Official documentation for taking screenshots with [Playwright](https://playwright.dev/docs/verification?_highlight=screenshot#screenshots)
 2. Blog post from baseweb.design on the whys and hows of [visual regression testing](https://baseweb.design/blog/visual-regression-testing/)
 3. Blog post from Gideon Pyzer looking at different visual [regression testing tools](https://gideonpyzer.dev/blog/2018/06/25/visual-regression-testing/)